rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Extract syntax

+This service uses the NLP API to extract word tokens.
+See below for code snippets

-  * Update env.yaml with the right values
+  * Update `env.yaml` with the right values
+    ```
+PROJECT_ID: "<your project id>"
+PROJECT_NO: "<your project no>"
+PROC_LOCATION: us
+SUBSCRIPTION_ID: extracted-text
+SUBSCRIPTION_TIMEOUT: "10"
+TOPIC_ID: "calvin-data-writer"
+DEBUGX: "1"
+    ```

-  * Deploy the extract-syntax function
+  * Deploy the extract-syntax function.
     ```
     cd $CLONE_FOLDER/extract-syntax
     gcloud functions deploy extract-syntax \